robertchase/fsm/README.md

 ### Finite State Machine for Python

-The `fsm` project allows a state-event machine to be defined and executed in python code.
+The `fsm` project allows a state-event machine to be built and executed in python code.

 The `fsm` is defined in a mini-language which is compiled to python code,